PabloProta/intesive-kotlin.github.io/content/data-structures/non-linear/tree/index.md

 It has no self-loop
 Its hierarchical model.

+## Basic Operation:
+> - Create – create a tree in data structure.
+- Insert − Inserts data in a tree.
+- Search − Searches specific data  in a tree to check it is present or not.
+- Preorder Traversal – perform Traveling a tree in a pre-order manner in data structure .
+-  In order Traversal – perform Traveling a tree in an in-order manner.
+- Post order Traversal –perform Traveling a tree in a post-order manner.

 ### Structure:

 In this section i will structure just the Binary Tree, for the other ones i suggest you to create one by yourself.